Fiat 131: Series 2 (1978–1981)

+Brava (USA)

 The Series 2 was marketed in the United States as the Fiat Brava (two-door only) and Super Brava from mid-year 1978 with the same 1.8 litre four as had been used in the US-market 131, but before the year was over this was replaced by the somewhat more powerful and much torquier 2 litre twin-cam four also seen in the Spider.
 Initially, the better equipped models were sold as Super Bravas, but the base model and "Super" tag were dropped for 1979.
 The interim Brava version also retained the 131's interior.
 Importantly, the air conditioning system was also upgraded to cope with the demands of US drivers.
 For 1980 a more powerful fuel-injected version was added (102 hp) while the Estate version was dropped.
 For 1981 the EFI engine became standard equipment and the headlamps were changed for single rectangular units, but this was to be the last year for the Brava/131 in the US.
 The January 1991, edition of Popular Mechanics in the United States listed the 1979 Fiat 131 in the "Overall Worst" category as the most "trouble prone" car ever recorded in their Owner Report histories.